VzBoT3D/Goliath/README.md

 A high-flow oriented hot end by the VzBoT-team and manufactured by Mellow3D

----

-❗IMPORTANT❗
-**Small change on the hotend:** Spacers and bolts have been replaced by standoffs.

----

 🔧 How does this go together? ![vz-logo](https://github.com/VzBoT3D/Goliath/assets/16231288/8d3f7843-60bb-4447-aa31-55c069ced052) [Goliath Assembly - VzBoT Docs](https://docs.vzbot.org/goliath/assembly))